jhcauly/EmployeeList/README.md

 The purpose of this project is to demonstrate how all employees have been integrated into the organization.

-### Project:
-- access (https://jhcauly.github.io/Weather-Dashboard/) to see the web page.

 ### Printscreen of Project:

 | **Web Page** |